 Engages students in work experiences in medium/heavy duty truck repair facilities as related to college instruction in the second semester of the Diesel Heavy Truck Technology Program.
+Students will receive a final grade of "S" (satisfactory) or "U" (unsatisfactory) for this course.

 Prerequisite: MVSB 1003 and MVSB 1604, or Department Chair Approval Co-requisite: DHTT 1404 and DHTT 1504, or Department Chair Approval